projectpai/paicoin/multisig/README.md

 The final value in brackets is the first private key and is obtained from the `mainnet.privateAddress` field in the output key pair file of `generate-keys.py`.

 Execution of this command produces a new hex string identifier, which is then used as input to the second signing step.
-Note that the `"Operation not valid with the current stack size"` error appears because the transaction has as yet been signed an insufficient number of times to be valid.
+Note that the `"complete": false` and `"error": "Operation not valid with the current stack size"` messages appear because the transaction has, as yet, been signed an insufficient number of times to be valid.

 ```
 {